chawlaishita13/consumer-producer/README.md

 Buyer
-1) Constructor- sets the value of sleepTime,lock,empty,full,catalog and iteration 2)buy()- removes the elements with the least priority from the priority queue(catalog) if it is not empty.
+1) Constructor- sets the value of sleepTime,lock,empty,full,catalog and iteration
+2) buy()- removes the elements with the least priority from the priority queue(catalog) if it is not empty.
 Otherwise it waits.

 Seller
-1)Constructor- sets the value of sleeptime,lock,full,empty,catalog and inventory
+1) Constructor- sets the value of sleeptime,lock,full,empty,catalog and inventory
 2) sell()- it dequeues an element from the inventory and adds it to the catalog if the catalog is not full.
 Otherwise it waits.

 Assignment2Driver